Nipigon

-Nipigon (/ˈnɪpᵻɡən/) is a township in Thunder Bay District, Northwestern Ontario, Canada, located along the west side of the Nipigon River and south of the small Lake Helen running between Lake Nipigon and Lake Superior.
+Nipigon (/ˈnɪpᵻɡən/) is a township in Thunder Bay District, Northwestern Ontario, Canada, located along the west side of the Nipigon River and south of the small Helen Lake running between Lake Nipigon and Lake Superior.
 Lake Nipigon is located approximately 25 km north of Nipigon.
-Located at latitude 49.0125° N, Nipigon is the northernmost community on the North shore of Lake Superior.
+Located at latitude 49.0125° N, Nipigon is the northernmost community on the Great Lakes.